andreadotti/geant4-val-azure/README.md

 tedious to write, scripts to genrate them are provided.
 Refer to the instructions contained in that directory.

+**Note:** for some functionalities, this script requires that tasks have an explicit id, thus is mandatory, differently from original shipyard.

 ## Start tasks
  1. Add pool: `shipyard pool add --credentials credentials.json --config global.json --pool pool.json`
  2. Generate jobs file if needed: `cd ProcessTest && python gen-jobs-crosssections.py crosssections-list.json`